 However, you can also complete any of the following degrees to gain a competitive edge.

 Training can be divided into one or two semesters.
 Some course providers also have four to eight month crash courses.
 Theoretical courses involve Anatomy and Physiology, and the Basics of Psychology, but the actual training is practical exercises and demonstrations that teach you the intricate details of drawing blood in a friendly and efficient way.

 Certificates ensure mainly two things, a) You get the legitimate pay according to the national pay scale and b) Reliable outputs for employers.
 Most employers in the UK require some form of official certification when recruiting phlebotomists.
 Institutions such as the UK Phlebotomists Association require accredited certificates to become a member.
 Alongside technical credentials some employers require validated Immunological History (i.e. Hepatitis B immunisation) as a protocol for working in critical care environments.

 Phlebotomy is a service directly interacting with patients.
 Patients with anxiety or vein conditions pose one of the toughest challenges for phlebotomists.
 In the end, phlebotomy just like other health care professions attracts people who want to help others.
 If you have good eye-hand coordination, steady nerves, no issues with needles and blood then phlebotomy just might be your way to give back to the community while making an honest living.
+I hope you already undertand where phlebotomist can work.
 Check out this educational video on YouTube for more.